Configure a Point-to-Site connection to a VNet using certificate authentication (classic): Azure portal

 Part 1: Generate and install the VPN client configuration package

-- In the Azure portal, in the Overview blade for your VNet, in VPN connections, click the client graphic to open the Point-to-site VPN connection blade.
+- In the Azure portal, in the Overview page for your VNet, in VPN connections, click the client graphic to open the Point-to-site VPN connection page.

-At the top of the Point-to-site VPN connection blade, click the download package that corresponds to the client operating system on which it will be installed:
+At the top of the Point-to-site VPN connection page, click the download package that corresponds to the client operating system on which it will be installed:

 - For 64-bit clients, select VPN Client (64-bit).